silx-kit/silx/doc/source/Tutorials/fit.rst

 The :meth:`loadtheories` method can also be used to load user defined functions.
 Instead of a module, a path to a Python source file can be given as a parameter.
-This source file must adhere to certain conventions, explained in the documentation of :mod:`silx.math.fit.fittheories`.
+This source file must adhere to certain conventions, as explained in the documentation of :mod:`silx.math.fit.fittheories` and :mod:`silx.math.fit.fittheory.FitTheory`.

 Subtracting a background
 ************************